That's All Very Well But...

-That's All Very Well But... is a best of compilation of the band McCarthy.
+That's All Very Well But... is a best-of compilation of the band McCarthy.

-Initially planned for release in 1991 but shelved after the Midnight Music label went bankrupt.
-It finally surfaced in 1996 on Cherry Red who took over the rights to a number of artists from the defunct Midnight Music label (among them The Wolfhounds, The Snake Corps, The Essence and Sad Lovers & Giants).
+Initially planned for release in 1991 but shelved after the Midnight Music label went bankrupt, it finally surfaced in 1996 on Cherry Red, which took over the rights to a number of artists from the defunct Midnight Music (among them The Wolfhounds, The Snake Corps, The Essence and Sad Lovers & Giants).

-That's All Very Well But... is a somewhat haphazardly organised but still essential collection of McCarthy singles, rarities and Peel Sessions.
-The release presents many of the band's best moments at combining political passion with sparkling indie pop music.
+That's All Very Well But... is a collection of McCarthy singles, rarities and Peel Sessions.
+The release presents many of the band's best moments combining political passion with sparkling indie pop music.

-The Peel Session tracks, taken from three different appearances in total, generally come across in slightly crisper fashion than the other studio cuts.
-It includes an alternate version of "Should The Bible Be Banned" which is a touch quieter with more prominent acoustic guitar.
+The Peel Session tracks, taken from three different appearances, generally come across in a slightly crisper fashion than the other studio cuts.
+It includes an alternate version of "Should The Bible Be Banned", which is a touch quieter with more prominent acoustic guitar.